 Lucy Walker remembered the Prophet teaching that plural wives should not be coerced or manipulated: “A woman would have her choice, this was a privilege that could not be denied her.”1

 When arranging a plural marriage for his brother William Smith, Joseph reflected this standard by inviting the woman, Mary Ann Covington, to participate only if she “felt willing to consent to it.”2

-The wording of Sarah Ann Whitney’s sealing to Joseph Smith asked if they “both mutually agree . . . to be each others companion so long as you both shall live.”3
+The wording of Sarah Ann Whitney’s sealing to Joseph Smith asked if they “both mutually agree … to be each others’ companion.”3

 Later sealing ceremonies in the Nauvoo Temple required the acknowledgement that all participants were there by their free will and choice, a requirement that likely began with Joseph.